lfd/PaStA/README.md

 --------------------
 The results of PaStA's analyses can be used by [Patchwork](http://jk.ozlabs.org/projects/patchwork/).

+Work on PaStA and Patchwork integration was also undertaken as a [Google Summer of Code](./documentation/pasta-patchwork.md) project in 2020.
+The work done is described in detail in this [blog post](./documentation/pasta-patchwork.md)

 ## Setting up PaStA and Patchwork
 Assuming a working setup of PaStA already exists, here are the steps necessary for Patchwork integration